lucabriguglia/OpenCQRS/docs/Basics.md

 # Basic

-There is a single interface to be used, **IDispatcher** in Kledex namespace.
+There is a single interface to use, **IDispatcher** in Kledex namespace.
 Note that all handlers are available as asynchronous as well as synchronous.

 There are 3 kinds of messages: